Creamy Cushaw Squash

 Preheat oven to 350 degrees.
 Wash the cushaw thoroughly and carefully cut it in half lengthwise.
 Remove the inner seeds and veins discarding the latter.
 (You can dry the seeds and save for roasting if you like).
 Massage the inside of both halves of squash with cooking oil or butter making sure to completely coat the surface.
 Place into the oven for 1 hour checking with a knife to see if the inside of the squash is easily inserted.
 Turn the heat up to 375 degrees and cook for 30 more minutes or until the squash is the consistency of a baked potato.
 Remove and allow to cool.

 Using a spoon, scoop out the flesh of the cushaw into a serving bowl with the butter, agave and the spices – you can microwave the butter if the squash has cooled completely.
 Mash until the consistency is uniform.
 Reheat and enjoy.
-If you like the Creamy Cushaw Squash, you will certainly enjoy my Summer Squash Gratin that is made with zucchini, yellow squash and love.
+If you like the Creamy Cushaw Squash, you will certainly enjoy it more with a Simple Pan Seared Salmon.